 If you are a previous Impact Award winner, you are not eligible to apply again with the same project.

-Impact Awards recognize research that is of high quality with significant and direct impact on specific North Carolina citizens, communities, problems and issues.
+Impact Awards recognize graduate student research that is of high quality with significant and direct impact on specific North Carolina citizens, communities, problems and issues.
 You must be able to specifically describe the significance of your research to the state of North Carolina, especially if your research project has a broad reach.
 It must contribute new knowledge or insights with a direct impact on the citizens of North Carolina.
 We are looking for important or innovative research ideas.

 The Impact Award is a one-time $500 cash award.